yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "&lt;after which this unit is consumed&gt;"
 	Applicable to: UnitActionModifier

+## MetaModifier uniques
+!!! note ""

+    Modifiers that can be added to other uniques changing user experience, not their behavior

+??? example  "&lt;hidden from users&gt;"
+	Applicable to: MetaModifier

 *[amount]: This indicates a whole number, possibly with a + or - sign, such as `2`, `+13`, or `-3`.